trskop/dot.config/yx/toolset/man/yx-jmp.1.md

 editing.
 At the moment it supports only GHC error format, however it shouldn't be hard to add other formats as well.

-With `--git-status` option it uses `git status` command as a source instead.
+With `--git-status` or `--git-commit` option it uses Git repository as a source instead.
+See documentation of individual options for details.

 Reason for supporting Tmux only is that it was really easy to access its scrollback buffer as text.
 If a terminal emulator provides similar